Intersections on tropical moduli spaces: Intersection theory

 Now we make induction for $l > 1$.
 The induction hypothesis says that $\varphi_2 \cdot \ldots \varphi_l \cdot V$ is equal to the subspace $\ker(H')$ with weight $\ind(H')$, where $H' = h_2 \times \ldots \times h_l$.
 By applying the case $l=1$ to the vector space $\ker(H') = (\ker(H') \cap \ZZ^r) \otimes \RR$, we obtain that $\varphi_1 \cdot \ldots \varphi_l \cdot V$ is equal to the subspace $h_1^\bot \cap \ker(H') = \ker(H)$ with weight $\ind(h_1|_{\ker(H')}) \cdot \ind(H')$.
 We have to show that this weight coincides with $\ind(H)$.
 This follows from the exact sequence

 and its induced quotient sequence

 \end{proof}

 \begin{remark} In the special case $l = r$ the weight of $\{0\}$ in the intersection product $\varphi_1 \cdot \ldots \cdot \varphi_r \cdot V$ is $|\ZZ^r / H(\Lambda)|$, which equals $|\det(M)|$ where $M$ is a matrix representation of $H$ with respect to a lattice basis of $\Lambda$ and the standard basis of $\ZZ^r$.
-This version of the statement is contained in \cite{MR08}.
-Note that it can be extended to the case where $H$ has not full rank, as then the intersection product as well as the determinant $\det(M)$ are zero. \end{remark}
+This special case of the statement is proven in \cite[Lemma 5.1]{MR08}.
+Note that in this case, if $\det(M)$ is zero, the intersection product is zero as well.
+Hence this version can be extended to the case where $H$ has not full rank. \end{remark}

 Now we use this lemma to compute the intersection of two linear subspaces.

 \begin{lemma} Let $U,W$ be two subspaces of $V = \RR \otimes \Lambda$ (with rational slope) such that $U + W = V$.
 If we consider $U,W$ as cycles with weight $1$, their intersection product can be computed to be